veilchen-web/veilchen/docs/recipes.rst

 Bottle catches all Exceptions raised in your app code to prevent your WSGI server from crashing.
 If the built-in :func:`debug` mode is not enough and you need exceptions to propagate to a debugging middleware, you can turn off this behaviour::

-    import bottle
+    import veilchen
-    app = bottle.app()
+    app = veilchen.app()
-    app.catchall = False #Now most exceptions are re-raised within bottle. myapp = DebuggingMiddleware(app) #Replace this with a middleware of your choice (see below) bottle.run(app=myapp)
+    app.catchall = False #Now most exceptions are re-raised within veilchen. myapp = DebuggingMiddleware(app) #Replace this with a middleware of your choice (see below) veilchen.run(app=myapp)

-Now, bottle only catches its own exceptions (:exc:`HTTPError`, :exc:`HTTPResponse` and :exc:`BottleException`) and your middleware can handle the rest.
+Now, veilchen only catches its own exceptions (:exc:`HTTPError`, :exc:`HTTPResponse` and :exc:`BottleException`) and your middleware can handle the rest.

 The werkzeug_ and paste_ libraries both ship with very powerful debugging WSGI middleware.
 Look at :class:`werkzeug.debug.DebuggedApplication` for werkzeug_ and :class:`paste.evalexception.middleware.EvalException` for paste_.
 They both allow you do inspect the stack and even execute python code within the stack context, so **do not use them in production**.